saswat-226/First-from-terraform/README.md

 # First-from-terraform
-My awesome codebase doing it IAAC
+My awesome codebase doing it IAAC and modifying it mannually